 The spray park area at Prairie Winds park will be undergoing some much needed renovations this summer.
 The large wading pool will be unaffected and will be open along with the other city of Calgary wading pools and spray parks.
-The new design looks pretty cool – they hope to have the spray park open in late July/early August.
+The new design looks pretty cool – they spray park reopens August 27th.
+Prairie Winds will (weather dependent) remain open until September 14th this year.
 Right outside the fence there is a playground for kids 5-12.
 There is a concession set up on busy days.

 Location: Hillhurst – 800 12 St. N.W

 Riley Park has a large wading pool which varies in depth from a couple of feet to ankle deep.
 It has a very pretty setting with large mature trees and an island in the centre.
 On busy days there is also a concession.
 Riley Park also has a playground for kids of all ages which is a short walk across the park.

 Bowness Spray park is closed as part of Bowness Park’s ongoing renovations.
 Bowness park is expected to partially reopen this summer.

 Location: Fish Creek Provincial Park – Bow Bottom Trail S.E.

 Sikome Lake isn’t really a lake at all – it’s more of a giant artificial swimming pool with a sand bottom and sand shoreline.
 This is the closest you can get to a beach in Calgary.
 There are three playgrounds at Sikome Lake, a toddler playground, a school-aged playground as well as a small playground on the South side.
 On busy days there is also a concession.

 Location: Not considered by the City of Calgary to be one of their official wading pools but you can wade in the water.
 There is a year round washroom on site.